Of all the rental properties I’ve ever owned, there is one utility bill I’ve always gotten stuck paying out-of-pocket.

 - Each toilet consumes anywhere from 3.5 to 7 gallons per flush [Source]

 - Each faucet runs anywhere from 3 to 7 gallons per minute [Source]

 - Each shower head runs as high as 5.5 gallons per minute [Source]

-According to the EPA website, the U.S. government set a number of water consumption standards throughout the 1990s that set new limitations on the flow rate of faucets to 2.2 gallons per minute, toilets to 1.6 gallons per flush and shower heads to 2.5 gallons per minute.
+According to the EPA website, the U.S. government imposed a number of water consumption standards throughout the 1990s that set new limitations on the flow rate of faucets to 2.2 gallons per minute, toilets to 1.6 gallons per flush, and shower heads to 2.5 gallons per minute.
 In short, today’s plumbing fixtures have become WAY more efficient than they’ve ever been before.